-Go to Credit Karma Auto here.
+Go to this section in Credit Karma: Auto

 Where does the info on Credit Karma Auto come from?

 I see a name or vehicle I don’t recognize, how do I edit auto info from my Credit Karma profile?

 My name or birth year is wrong in Credit Karma Auto

 How do I remove all auto info from my Credit Karma profile?

 Where do you get the vehicle valuation data from?